CMPSC-305-Allegheny-College-Fall-2023/classDocs/README.md

-# Data Analytics (CMPSC 301) Course Syllabus
+# Database Systems (CMPSC 305) Course Syllabus

-This repository contains information about Data Analysis, including the course objectives, policies and the schedule.
+This repository contains information about Database Systems, including the course objectives, policies and the schedule.
 Please check this repository regularly for updates to the policies and the schedule.

 # Content